Imran Hussain (British politician): Parliamentary career

 At the snap 2017 general election, Hussain was re-elected as MP for Bradford East with an increased vote share of 65.4% and an increased majority of 20,540.

 On 3 July 2017, he was appointed Shadow Minister of State for Justice.

 Hussain was again re-elected at the 2019 general election, with a decreased vote share of 63% and a decreased majority of 18,144.

 Hussain nominated Rebecca Long-Bailey as a candidate in the Labour leadership election of 2020 and nominated Richard Burgon for the deputy leadership.
 On 9 April 2020 he was appointed by Keir Starmer as Shadow Minister of State for Employment Rights.
 In the 2023 British shadow cabinet reshuffle, he was appointed Shadow Minister for the New Deal for Working People.

 On 8 November 2023, Hussain resigned as Shadow Minister because of Starmer's refusal to call for a ceasefire in the Gaza war.
 Hussain said he wanted to be a "strong advocate for the humanitarian ceasefire" but could not do that as a frontbencher "given its current position".

 At the 2024 general election, Hussain was re-elected to Parliament with a decreased vote share of 37.9% and a decreased majority of 6,189.

 On 23 July 2024, the whip was suspended from Hussain for six months by the Labour Party, after he voted for a Scottish National Party amendment to scrap the two-child benefit cap.
 He sat as an independent in Parliament until 5 February 2025, when the whip was restored.

+On 9 May 2026, he called on Keir Starmer to resign following the 2026 local elections.